Hugh MacDiarmid: Politics

 In 1928, MacDiarmid helped found the National Party of Scotland, but was expelled during the 1930s.
 MacDiarmid was at times a member of the Communist Party of Great Britain, but he was expelled twice.
 John Baglow reports that "his comrades never really knew what to make of him."
 Indeed, he was expelled from the Communist Party for being a Scottish Nationalist, and from the National Party of Scotland for being a Communist.
 As a follower of the Scottish revolutionary socialist John Maclean, he saw no contradiction between international socialism and the nationalist vision of a Scottish workers' republic, but this ensured a fraught relationship with organised political parties.
+MacDiarmid's Scottish nationalism often manifested in open bigotry towards England: he listed "Anglophobia" as one of his recreations in Who's Who.
+Anticipating the Blitz, MacDiarmid wrote a poem entitled "On The Imminent Destruction Of London, June 1940", where he celebrated the Luftwaffe's potential bombing of London and compared the city to "a foul disease": "death and destruction has gone out from London all over the world".

-From 1931, whilst he was in London, until 1943, after he left the Shetland island of Whalsay, MacDiarmid was under surveillance by British military intelligence.
-In 1949, George Orwell included MacDiarmid in his list for British Intelligence of fellow Leftist writers whom he suspected of sympathies for Joseph Stalin or direct links with the intelligence services of the USSR.
+From 1931, whilst he was in London, until 1943, after he left the Shetland island of Whalsay, MacDiarmid was under surveillance by British counterintelligence operatives.
+In 1949, George Orwell included MacDiarmid in a list he wrote for the Information Research Department of fellow left-wing writers whom he suspected of sympathies for the Soviet Union or direct links with the Soviet secret police (NKVD).
 MacDiarmid stood in the Glasgow Kelvingrove constituency in the 1945 and 1950 general elections.
 He stood against the Conservative Prime Minister Alec Douglas-Home in Kinross and Western Perthshire at the 1964 election, taking only 127 votes.